Court freezes bank accounts of Folli Follie founders, Ioanna Mandrou | Kathimerini

 Court freezes bank accounts of Folli Follie founders

-A court in Athens ordered the freezing of all bank accounts and safes used by the Koutsolioutsos family, the founders of the troubled jeweler Folli Follie, as well as those of the company's board members, amid a judicial probe into Folli's finances.
+A court in Athens ordered the freezing of all bank accounts and safe deposit boxes used by the Koutsolioutsos family, the founders of the troubled jeweler Folli Follie, as well as those of the company's board members, amid a judicial probe into Folli's finances.

 According to banking sources, the order, requested by the economic prosecutor Yiannis Dragatsis and issued by the Athens Council of Misdemeanors, has already reached Greek banks and securities firms.